Eduardo Montagner Anguiano: Biography

-He was born in Chipilo (San Gregorio Atzompa Municipality), on May 12, 1975.
+He was born in Chipilo, Puebla, on May 12, 1975.
 He is a grandson of Venetian immigrants from Segusino, Italy, who arrived to Mexico in 1882 and founded a farm colony named Chipilo de Francisco Xavier Mina, near Puebla City.
 He spoke a Venetian language since his childhood with Spanish language.

 He studied linguistics and Spanish Language at Puebla Autonomous University, was the first academic contact as writer and poet.